aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/generate-barcodes/working-with-barcode-image/barcode-image-utility-features/set-size-unit-for-the-barcode-image/_index.md

 |Millimeter|Specifies the millimeter as the unit of measure|
 |Pixel|Specifies a device pixel as the unit of measure|
 |Point|Specifies a printer's point (1/72 inch) as the unit of measure|
-The default size measurement unit for barcode images is millimeter.
+The default size measurement unit for barcode images is a millimeter.

 The example below changes the bar height of the barcode but the measuring unit being used for the bar height is Point.